WOMEN'S UNIVERSE TOUR

 The Women's Universe Tour returns with an attractive television proposal

 The Women's Universe Tour, an initiative of the National Sports Council, the Youth Sport Foundation and Iberdrola, moved to the screens in 2020 as a result of the COVID-19 pandemic.
 This version — broadcast on the Teledeporte sports channel and digital channels — saw the participation of athletes including Carolina Marín, Amanda Sampedro, Ona Carbonell, Ruth Beitia, Jennifer Pareja, Salma Paralluelo, María Vicente, Sandra Sánchez, Garazi Sánchez, Sara Hurtado or Teresa Perales, among others.
+In 2021, it's back with new additions.

 Carousel of images and videos